Giovanni Aloi: Research and curatorial work

-Honorable mentions have appeared in Artists and Illustrators Magazine / A Little Bird / Galerie / Gardens Illustrated / The Arts Society Magazine (5-page commentary on selected paintings by Giovanni Aloi) / The Week / Insider Art / Art Quarterly / RA Magazine / The Daily Telegraph / World of Interiors / The Evening Standard / Harper's Bazaar / The Independent / The New Statesman / The Observer.
+Mentions have appeared in Artists and Illustrators Magazine / A Little Bird / Galerie / Gardens Illustrated / The Arts Society Magazine (5-page commentary on selected paintings by Giovanni Aloi) / The Week / Insider Art / Art Quarterly / RA Magazine / The Daily Telegraph / World of Interiors / The Evening Standard / Harper's Bazaar / The Independent / The New Statesman / The Observer.

-The exhibition was reviewed in The Financial Times, The Arts Newspaper, The Spectator, Country Life (in print only), Country Town & Life, and Il Sole 24 Ore (in print only).
+Lucian Freud Plant Portraits was reviewed in The Financial Times, The Arts Newspaper, The Spectator, Country Life (in print only), Country Town & Life, and Il Sole 24 Ore (in print only).

+In 2025, Aloi curated Materialities for the Driehaus Museum in Chicago.
+The exhibition was chosen by New City as "top 5 to open in February/March" in Chicago in February/March.
+Materialities was reviewed in Art Daily, Fox News, Axios, The Observer, Third Coast Review, WBEZ, Chicago Sun Times.